dkallen78/Mathemagicus-Version-2.0/README.md

 I want three more achievements!

 I want more spell animations like J. Jonah Jameson wants Spiderman pictures.
+I still have to make animations for penta/term reduction, cube/polymorph, pyramid/time, and star/nova.

+## 12/11/17

+### Update

+I've added animations for hints, square/heal, and hex/strength.
+I'm not happy with the hint animation but I can work on it more later.
+It's essentially just a generic equation spinning and shrinking into the hint area.
+It can be better and it will but It's more than I had before.

+I also added sparks to the triangle/fireball animation to make it look cooler.
+I haven't been able to line them up precisely on the circles but I'm getting there.
+The animation runs so quickly that I have a hard time discerning precisely where they line up...

 ## 12/09/17